 The Council is in a pooled budget arrangement with the Clinical Commissioning Groups (CCGs) covering the Birmingham area, namely, Birmingham Cross City CCG, Birmingham South Central CCG and Sandwell and West Birmingham CCG.
 The pooled budget is responsible for the joint commissioning of services relating to Mental Health and Learning Disabilities.
 The objective of the pooled arrangement is to improve services for users through closer working and co-operation in the commissioning of services.
 The arrangements have been established pursuant to Section 75 of the NHS Act 2006 and related Regulations with the Council hosting the Learning Disability element and the combined CCGs hosting Mental Health Services provision.
 The table below summarises the financial activity for the year.
-The figures for 2015/16 have been restated to reflect the full expenditure on Mental Health Services across the pool:
+The figures for 2015/16 have been restated, from £99.3m to £110.0m, to reflect the full funding provided and expenditure incurred by the Council on Mental Health Services across the pool:

-2015/16 (Restated) 2016 6/17
+2015/16 (Restated) 2016 /17

-£m fied) £m £m £m
+Funding provided to the pooled budget £m £m £m £m

-Funding provided to the pooled budget 2111 LIII 2111 2111
+r anding provided to the pooled budget

 Birmingham City Council 110.0 101.2

 Combined Clinical Commissioning Groups 166.3 167.1

-- 276.3 - 268.3
+276.3 268.3

-2015 (Resta 2016 6/17

-£m £m £m £m

 Expenditure met from the pooled budget

-Birmingham City Council Combined Clinical Commissioning Groups 110.0 166.3 276.3 101.2 167.1 268.3
+Birmingham City Council 110.0 101.2

+Combined Clinical Commissioning Groups 166.3 167.1

+- 276.3 268.3

-Net surplus arising from the pooled budget during the year - - -
+Net surplus arising from the pooled budget during the year - - - -